 For more information, contact 502-365-2570 or info@CSYALouisville.org.

 The Coalition for Workforce Diversity helps supply local businesses with the help they need, while helping individuals with disabilities lead more productive and fulfilling lives.
 Partner businesses work collaboratively with Agency providers to support their candidates in getting and maintaining jobs.
 A monthly networking meeting is held the third Thursday of each month where business can present their openings to job coaches and agency providers.
 Both UPS and Best Buy have seen very positive results from working with the Coalition.
 Because their employees have been carefully matched to the positions they hold, these employees tend to excel in their roles.
 Furthermore, Coalition employees tend to have better attendance and more impressive safety records when compared to their workplace peers.

 For more information, contact Kitty Zachery at KittyZachery@CoalitionFWD.com or (502) 955-7271.

-The mission of RISE is to bring increased economic prosperity to our region through Education and Mentoring of Entrepreneurs.
-This organization helps immigrant entrepreneurs navigate the system and apply innovative approaches to their business by engaging appropriate community partners.
+The mission of RISE is to bring increased economic prosperity to the Greater Louisville region through education and mentoring of entrepreneurs.
+This organization helps immigrant entrepreneurs navigate the system and apply innovative approaches to their businesses by engaging appropriate community partners.
 The future plans for RISE include organizing educational and mentoring programs to help existing businesses primed for growth.
 The RISE Cohort is a 10-week, 30-hour course designed for existing business owners that are poised and ready for growth.
 This classroom-style educational course aims to provide entrepreneurs with the management skills, professional knowledge, and financial understanding necessary to grow existing businesses.
 In addition to our bi-annual Cohort, RISE also provides one-on-one professional consultation to prospective or existing business owners.

 For more information, contact email@example.com.